"What Makes It Italian?" is a music listening and discussion group that meets online on the Zoom platform and is open to everyone.

 Participation is free.

-The group is led by Gina Crusco, who guides listening at Bard LLI and Riverdale Y, and who has been music instructor at The New School and director of Underworld Productions.
+The group is led by Gina Crusco, who has also guided listening at Bard LLI and Riverdale Y; acted as maestro del coro for opera in Italy; instructed music at The New School; and directed Underworld Productions.

 Please email [email protected] to confirm your attendance and receive an invitation link.